Hop Farm: Events

 The main event was the annual War and Peace Show.
-First put on in 1982, it has grown to be the largest military vehicle show in the world, with 10,000 enthusiasts and over 3,500 vehicles attending.
+First put on in 1982, it had grown to be the largest military vehicle show in the world, with 10,000 enthusiasts and over 3,500 vehicles attending.
 It moved to Folkestone Race Course in 2012, after the organiser became unhappy with the Hop Farm owners.
-The show is set to return to The Hop Farm in 2017.
+The show has been cancelled for the foreseeable future.

 In addition to this, the park hosts a number of events such as European Championship Monster Truck Racing, The Kent County Fair, and Paws in the Park (It has since moved to the Kent Showground Detling).

 The Hop Farm is also an outdoor music venue.
 In 2006 a concert starring Craig David should have launched the Tunbridge Wells SpaFest, to mark the 400th anniversary of the founding of the town but it was called off due to local complaints, and a substitute concert was staged at The Hop Farm.
 That year also saw Terry Wogan's Summer Proms staged there.

 Over the first weekend of July between 2008 and 2012, the Hop Farm Festival was held at the park.
 Starting in 2008, the festival grew to a capacity of over 50,000 people, playing host to many internationally artists including Bob Dylan, Prince, The Eagles, Blondie, Neil Young, Primal Scream, The Fratellis and Florence and the Machine among others, but after making a loss in 2012, the festival was cancelled in 2013 due to poor ticket sales.
 Since 2015 the park has been the location of Chilled in a Field Festival.